maciekmm/easy-signup/README.md

 #Roadmap

-- Options page
 - Support for variables {domain}, {name} and so on to support creating alias emails for catch-all solutions or simple '+' label.
-- Own custom fields
 - Heuristics
+- Support for dynamic websites
+- Ordering keywords